Calamari is a popular variety of seafood, and it offers a range of nutritional benefits too.

 The cholesterol content of food has historically been a concern for its potential effect on cardiovascular health.

-In other words; for most people, a higher intake of dietary cholesterol has no impact on blood cholesterol levels.
+In other words; for most people, a higher intake of dietary cholesterol has relatively little impact on blood cholesterol levels.

 Fried Calamari Is Not as Healthy